-Brazuca comes with six camera fitted into it, to record and show the world’s most popular sport from a new perspective.
-Adidas sent the ball on a world tour before the start of the World Cup to cities like London, Madrid, New York, etc. The build up to the World Cup and exciting videos of fans cheering for their teams were recorded by this ball.
+Brazuca comes with six cameras fitted into it, to record and show the world’s most popular sport from a new perspective.
+Adidas sent the ball on a world tour before the start of the World Cup to cities like London, Madrid, New York, etc. The build-up to the World Cup and exciting videos of fans cheering for their teams were recorded by this ball.
 The video clips of which, can be viewed online, including on Brazuca’s Twitter account.

-After the start of the tournament, the ball has travelled on and off the field through tunnels and dugouts in Brazil’s stadiums, giving a never-seen before view of team huddles and field sidelines.
+After the start of the tournament, the ball has traveled on and off the field through tunnels and dugouts in Brazil’s stadiums, giving a never-seen-before view of team huddles and field sidelines.
 Fans, who otherwise would need special passes and permissions to be in these places are getting to see never seen before footage of World Cup games, on and off the field at the swipe of a finger!

 Apart from loyal soccer fans, Adidas is counting on this new ‘ball-perspective’ to rope in viewers and internet users, who would not have shown much interest in the sport otherwise.

 Understanding the Sport-Internet Symbiosis